emmagao1/Pewlett-Hackard-Analysis/README.md

 ### Summary

-  - Look at historical salary level and factoring in the inflation to calculate the budget for new hires

-  - Design mentor programs to have junior employees trained within the retiring timeline
+We have performed retirement analysis and concluded the total headcount eligible for retiring and the number of employees qualify for the mentorship program.
+We can further look into historical salary level and factoring in the inflation to calculate the budget for new hires.
+In additional, we can design mentor programs to have junior employees trained within the retiring timeline.